-On the other hand, if buyers have less leverage over the competitors business at than the competitors have over the buyers, then competitors can raise their prices and enjoy greater profits.
+On the other hand, if buyers have less leverage over the competitors Business Administration than the competitors have over the buyers, then competitors can raise their prices and enjoy greater profits.

-• This description fits the textbook industry quite well.
-College students are often dismayed to learn that an assigned textbook costs \$150 or more.

-• Historically, textbook publishers have been able to charge high prices because buyers had no leverage.

-A student enrolled in a class must purchase the specific book that the professor has selected.
-Used copies are sometimes a lower-cost option, but textbook publishers have cleverly worked to undermine the used textbook market by releasing new editions after very short periods of
+- This description fits the textbook industry quite well.
+College students are often dismayed to learn that an assigned textbook costs \$150 or more. - Historically, textbook publishers have been able to charge high prices because buyers had no leverage. - A student enrolled in a class must purchase the specific book that the professor has selected.
+Used copies are sometimes a lower-cost option, but textbook publishers have cleverly worked to undermine the used textbook market by releasing new editions after very short periods of time.

-- Of course, the presence of a very high profit industry is attractive to potential new entrants. - Firms such as, the publisher of this book, have entered the textbook market with lower-priced offerings. - Time will tell whether such offerings bring down textbook prices.
-Like any new entrant, upstarts in the textbook business must prove that they can execute their strategies before they can gain widespread acceptance. - Overall, when analyzing the profit potential of their industry, executives must carefully consider whether buyers have the ability to demand lower prices. - In the textbook market, buyers do not.
+• Of course, the presence of a very high profit industry is attractive to potential new entrants.

+• Time will tell whether such offerings bring down textbook prices.
+Like any new entrant, upstarts in the textbook business must prove that they can execute their strategies before they can gain widespread acceptance.

+Overall, when analyzing the profit potential of their industry, executives must carefully consider whether buyers have the ability to demand lower prices.

+In the textbook market, buyers do not.